linslin/angular-odm/readme.md

 #### model.deleteAll();
-Will delete all records of a model.
+Function will delete all records of a model.

 > {Boolean}